developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

         ...
     </applications>
 <br>
+-->

-At the applications level (applies to all apps in the &lt;applications&gt; node):
+For User-Mode applications (applies to all apps in the &lt;applications&gt; node):

     <applications app_launch_flags="FLAG_ACTIVITY_RESET_TASK_IF_NEEDED;FLAG_ACTIVITY_NEW_TASK">
         ...